frontendprof/react-builder-burger/README.md

 7. Checking for removing null value logic and preventing it from happening by disabling button click
 8. Incorporating total price state and passing it to build controls component as props
 9. Order button conditional rendering
+10. Passing purchase handler callback as props to build controls

 ### BuildControls component